Christian Hosoi: Incarceration

 Hosoi's pro career began to falter as a recession hit the US in the early 1990s and as street skating began to overtake vert in media coverage.
 Hosoi faced bankruptcy after financial difficulties with a series of failed skateboard companies like Tuff Sk8s, Sk8 Kultur, Milk, and Focus, in addition to a growing addiction to drugs.

 In 1995, Hosoi was arrested on two minor offenses, and a warrant for his arrest was issued for failing to appear in court.
-To avoid arrest, Hosoi stopped attending competitions and demos, including declining an invitation to the first X Games (then the Extreme Games), which was going to be marketed as a renewed rivalry between Hawk and Hosoi.
+To avoid arrest, Hosoi stopped attending competitions and demos, including declining an invitation to the first X Games (then the Extreme Games), which was going to be marketed as a renewed rivalry between Tony Hawk and Hosoi.

 Hosoi was finally captured in January 2000 at the Honolulu airport.
 He was apprehended while attempting to transport nearly 1.5 lb of crystal methamphetamine from Los Angeles to Honolulu.

 He was charged with trafficking with the intent to distribute.
 He was sentenced to ten years' incarceration, of which he served four and was released from the San Bernardino Central Detention Center in June 2004.